edgelesssys/ego.dev/content/_index.md

       icon: fas fa-running
       description:
         Don't have SGX-enabled hardware?
 No problem!
 EGo apps run in simulation mode on any host.
 Also, many cloud providers already offer SGX-enabled VMs.
+    - title: Lightweight
+      icon: fas fa-feather
+      description:
+        EGo does not try to simulate a full POSIX environment in your enclave.
+It just loads as much code as necessary for the Go runtime to work well, keeping the trusted computing base (TCB) small.

 banner:
   heading: Want to build confidential Go apps?​